mnvr/notes/memoization-in-haskell.md

 You might say that what if we want to memoize a function that returns something other than a `Int`, or whose memo table has a different type like a `Map`?
-Easy peasy, we can actually just parameterize these two types:
+Easy peasy, we can just parameterize these two types:

 -   Let us call the type of the state as `s`.